top of page

 Powell Senior Center

-Our mission is to empower and encourage individuals in our community to be independent.
-We accomplish this mission through numerous collaborations throughout our community.
+Our mission is to empower individuals in our community to live independently.

 Office Hours